-The previous figure does not show all fields on the EAP Statistics page.
+The EAP Statistics page displays.

-- 7. To refresh the page with the latest information about the switch, click the Update button. - 8.
+- 7. To refresh the page with the latest information about the switch, click the Refresh button. - 8.
 To clear the counters, which resets the EAP and EAPoL statistics to default values, take one of the following actions: - To clear the counters for a specific port, select the check box associated with the port, and click the Clear button. - To clear the counters for multiple ports, select the check boxes associated with the ports, and click the Clear button. - To clear all counters for all ports, select the check box in the row heading, and click the Clear button.